EmaroLab/imu_stream/README.md

 1. Press **start**;
 1. Press **pause** and **resume** to pause and resume the communication with the MQTT broker.

+## Features

+The multiple smartwatches feature have been successfully implemented, therefore the smartphone can handle more smartwatch simultaneously.
+Each smartwatch should be paired with the smartphone and should run the __imu stream__ application.

 **NOTE**
 1. If the comunication between the devices does not work, check _Google Play services_ version on the smartwatch.
 It should be higher then _11.9.51_
 ## Author